jangirrishabh/toyCarIRL/README.md

 # Using Inverse Reinforcement Learning to train a toy car in a 2D game to learn given Expert Behaviors

+# Python is the most easy as well as a very popular language. widely used for machine learning.

 **Note: The RL algorithm and the simulation game used is the work of Matthew Harvey.
 Thank you Matt**

 To know more please visit my blog https://jangirrishabh.github.io/2016/07/09/virtual-car-IRL/